5 Star Rating

 Should you require any further advice regarding heating in your home, feel free to contact our professional heating engineers.
 All of our heating specialists are fully qualified and gas safe registered so you know you’re in safe hands no matter what your underfloor heating needs are.

-Give the heating experts at Heat-tec of West Wickham a call on 020 8212 7824 or e-mail sales@heat-tec.com
+Give the heating experts at Heat-tec of Beckenham a call on 020 8212 7824 or e-mail sales@heat-tec.com